 All those years learning the intricacies of escrows, REOs, inspections, disclosures, HOA’s, etc are ripe for the picking when it comes to being able to educate and interest your customers with your knowledge.

-In the same way that sitting down with a new client begins with "small talk", let your personality, shared interests, and charm shine through in your writing.
+Let your personality, shared interests, and charm shine through in your writing.
 You are building a relationship, and that requires helping your client believe in you.